 According to FICO, a FICO® credit score comprises of these five factors.

 - Credit mix: 10%

-For majority of loan products, the lender will partly check your credit score.
-If you’ve a good credit score, you’re more creditworthy and pose a less risk to the lender.
+For the majority of loan products, the lender will partly check your credit score.
+If you have a good credit score, you’re more creditworthy and pose less risk to the lender.
 On the contrary, borrowers with poor or bad credit score often find it hard to secure business loans—or be block out of certain loan types completely.

 For every lender and loan type, the requirement of minimum credit score is different.
 Before jumping into the business loan application, make sure to review the minimum credit scores requirements for the loan type you’re applying for—or at least the ranges they’re in.

 Is There a Minimum Credit Score to Qualify for a Business Loan?

 Technically, there’s no minimum credit score requirement to qualify for a business loan.
 However, lenders prefer to review credit scores for certain loan types.
 Every business loan application is calculated separately, and the decision is made based on different combination of factors.

 If borrowers other credentials confirmed or exceed the lender’s approval criteria—like annual business revenue or time in business—then there is a minimum credit score a borrower just have in order to qualify for different business loan types.

 The More The Better